-Mr A McNaughton, BA (Hons) Wales Examination Board: AQA
+Mrs F Lennon, BA (Hons) York St Johns Examination Board: AQA

-Why Study Textiles Technology?
+Why Study Textiles Design?

-A level Textiles Design is a versatile course that involves the creation, selection, manipulation and application of a range of materials and processes in order to produce fabrics and products for different purposes.
+A Level Textiles Design is a versatile course that involves the creation, selection, manipulation and application of a range of materials and processes in order to produce fabrics and products for different purposes.
 You will work in an exploratory way to create ideas, concepts, materials and techniques for different purposes such as; fashion items, accessories and clothing for film/theatre, technological innovation, Interior design, fine textile art, soft sculpture and wall hangings.

-The course is a self-driven journey during which you will develop ideas through the analysis of existing/past designers' work and your own personal experiment.
+The course is a self-driven journey during which you will develop ideas through the analysis of designer and artists' work, other source materials and your own personal experimentation.
 You will be encouraged to use a range of materials and techniques to present your thoughts, ideas and observations.
 You will demonstrate clear intention of ideas through drawing and presentation techniques and sensitive manipulation of materials.
 You will produce work that is a personal response to set themes that you have helped choose.
-Disciplines include pattern cutting, print design and making, resist techniques, sublimation printing, embellishment and felt making.
+Disciplines include fabric embellishment, print design and making, resist techniques, sublimation printing and felt making.
 You will be given time to work in most of these areas and develop a high command of skills.
 As part of the coursework, you will produce a piece of extended writing of between 1000 - 3000 words that relates to your coursework.

-It is advised that students have studied either Art or Art and Design Textiles at GCSE level prior to embarking on the A level Textiles Design course.
+It is advised that students have studied either Art or Art and Design Textiles at GCSE level prior to embarking on the A Level Textiles Design course.